jagan185/attico_libros/starter/README.md

 Each book has a control that lets you select the shelf for that book.
 When you select a different shelf, the book moves there.
 Note that the default value for the control should always be the current shelf the book is in.

 ### Search Page (/search)
 As the value of the search text input changes, the books that match that query are displayed on the page, along with a control that lets you add the book to your library.
-To keep the interface consistent, you may consider re-using some of the code you used to display the books on the main page.